Read the notice your lender sends you.

 - a change in your financial circumstances.

 Understanding your lender's reasoning may help if you want to take steps to have your credit line reinstated to its original amount.
 For example, a lender may not be aware that you made significant home improvements that increased your home’s value.
 Or, if your financial circumstances changed for the worse and that change resulted in a lower credit score, investigate ways to rebuild your credit.
-For more information, see Building a Better Credit Report.
+For more information, see the Federal Trade Commission's resources on credit and loans and tips on dealing with debt.

 Ask your lender how to have your HELOC reinstated.